vvasylkovskyi/vvasylkovskyi-portfolio/frontend/blog-content/ready/expose-rpi-to-public-network-using-cloudfare-tunnel.md

-# Expose Raspberry Pi with Cloudflare Tunnel
+# Expose Your Raspberry Pi to the Internet with Cloudflare Tunnel

-Using a Cloudflare Tunnel is by far the cleanest, most reliable, and secure way to expose a local service (like your Next.js app on a Raspberry Pi) to the internet — no port forwarding, no router headaches, no CGNAT worries
+Exposing local applications (like your Next.js app running on a Raspberry Pi) to the internet can be messy.
+You usually have to deal with port forwarding, dynamic IP addresses, or carrier-grade NAT — none of which are ideal.

-## A word on SSL certificate

-The TLS Certificate Comes from Cloudflare.
-Cloudflare terminates the HTTPS connection at their edge.
-Cloudflare automatically generates and manages TLS certificates for your domain (e.g., your-subdomain.yourdomain.com) using Let's Encrypt or their own certificate authority.

-These certs are stored and served from Cloudflare's edge servers — super fast and global.
+Luckily, **Cloudflare Tunnel** makes this painless.
+It's secure, fast, and removes the need for any router configuration.
+This guide walks you through setting it up step-by-step.

+---

+## Why Cloudflare Tunnel?

+- **No port forwarding**
+- **No static IP required**
+- **Works behind NATs**
+- **Free TLS/SSL certificates**
+- **Super low latency via Cloudflare’s global network**

+---

+## SSL/TLS Certificates — Handled for You

+Cloudflare automatically issues and manages SSL certificates using [Let’s Encrypt](https://letsencrypt.org/) or its own CA. These certificates terminate at Cloudflare’s edge — meaning HTTPS is secured from the end-user to Cloudflare, and then proxied to your Raspberry Pi.

+---

-## Step 1: Install cloudflared on the Pi
+## Step 1: Install `cloudflared` on Raspberry Pi

-SSH into your Raspberry Pi and run:
+SSH into your Pi and install the `cloudflared` daemon:

 ```bash
 sudo apt update
 sudo apt install cloudflared
 ```

-Or, if it's not in your repo (e.g. Debian Bullseye):
+If it’s not available via `apt` (e.g. on Debian Bullseye), install it manually:

 ```bash
 curl -s https://api.github.com/repos/cloudflare/cloudflared/releases/latest \